Android-SrA-2020/assignment-two-romanplkh/README.md

 For this assignment you will update your Quiz app to use binding and navigation component.
 You will have an About page and a cheat page.
 You will also implement saving state accross device configuration changes, so the question wont change when you rotate the phone.

 Requirements:

+create main fragmenf for the 1st screen, about, and cheat

+create main fragment and move all code from main_activity.kt to

 * you must implement an about page (fragment)
 * you must implement a cheat page (fragment)